Things about Ham Radio it would be good to know

 • Can I talk with the ISS?
 Well...
 Yes.
 Kind of.

 • How do you do that?
-We have a local expert.
+We have a local expert here in Melbourne, Florida: AJ9N.

 • Does the ISS have a heavy braided copper strap connecting everything to earth ground?
 Huh?

-• Are there ham repeaters in the sky?
+• Are there ham transponders in the sky?
 Yes, they're called satellites.

 • Hams have been bouncing RF off our first satellite for many years.
 It's known as "the moon."